Supplier Code of Conduct

 Data protection

-Schroders expects suppliers to comply with all applicable data protection requirements.
-Where a supplier is processing personal data on Schroders’ behalf, the supplier must enter into appropriate contractual terms governing such data processing (including, among other things, in relation to appointment of sub-processors, audit rights and transfers of personal data outside the UK or European Economic Area (EEA)), in each case as required by applicable data protection laws.
+Schroders expects suppliers and their subcontractors to comply with all applicable data protection requirements.
+Where a supplier or subcontractor is processing personal data on Schroders’ behalf, the supplier or subcontractor must enter into appropriate contractual terms governing such data processing (including, among other things, in relation to appointment of sub-processors, audit rights and transfers of personal data outside the UK or European Economic Area (EEA)), in each case as required by applicable data protection laws.

 Physical security

 Schroders expects suppliers and their subcontractors to maintain appropriate physical security arrangements.
-Suppliers with access to Schroders’ premises must:
+Suppliers’ personnel with access to Schroders’ premises must:

-- Ensure that building access cards are secure at all times and are not shared; any lost access cards must be reported promptly.
-Be aware of unauthorised individuals attempting to tailgate through Schroders’ access control and report such incidences immediately.
+- Ensure that building access credentials (e.g. pass, key, fob, alarm code) are secure at all times and are not shared; any lost access credentials must be reported promptly.
+Be aware of unauthorised individuals attempting to tailgate through Schroders’ access control and report such incidences immediately

 Acceptable use policy

-Suppliers who have access to a Schroders IT network will be asked to attest to the principles of our Acceptable Use policy.
+Suppliers or their subcontractors who have access to a Schroders IT network will be asked to attest to the principles of our Acceptable Use policy.
 This policy sets out individuals’ responsibilities in relation to the security and use of:

 - Information systems and information communications facilities operated by Schroders or on our behalf, including the use of messaging, internet, voice, and mobile IT equipment